flows-network/discord-chatgpt/README.md

 4. Authenticate the [flows.network](https://flows.network/) to access the `discord-chatgpt` repo you just forked.
 Don't forget to choose "With Environment Variables", which we will configure the required parameters.
 Once done, click on the "Next" button.
 <img width="779" alt="image" src="https://user-images.githubusercontent.com/45785633/224656121-98d146ae-8bab-40b1-a589-057a34572884.png">

 5. Fill in the required Environment Variables.
 In this example, we have three variables.
 One is `server_name`.
 Fill in the Discord server Name you want to connect here.
-The second one is `channel`.
-Fill in the Slack channel under the Discord server you just entered.
+The second one is `channel_name`.
+Fill in the Discord channel under the Discord server you just entered.
 The last one is `openai_key_name`.
 Fill in the name you want to name your OpenAI Key.

 ![image](https://user-images.githubusercontent.com/45785633/229090360-b38f4ec4-6aee-4dfa-8056-dd1ead5800e3.png)